allamand/http-tests/Readme.md

 ### View the Details of execution

+In case of Errors in your tests, the Detailed log execution will be print at the end of the test execution.

-You can either mount the result directory locally or inspect the container to see details logs :
+But You can either mount the result directory locally or inspect the container to see details logs :

 ```
 $ docker run --rm -v /tmp/results:/test/tests/results sebmoule/http-tests